Methro/hunger_drainer/README.md

 The Hunger Drainer has a cooldown time to prevent spamming.
 You must wait for the cooldown to expire before using it again.

 ## License
-This Hunger Drainer mod is open-source software licensed under the MIT License.
+This Hunger Drainer mod is open-source software licensed under the GPL-3.0 License.
 You are free to modify and distribute it.
 See the `LICENSE` file for more details.